braph-software/BRAPH-2/tutorials/developers/readme.md

 ## Adapting a Pipeline Script

-If you need to increase the number of groups in a pipeline script, you can follow the steps outlined in the tutorial [Adapting a Pipeline Script to Increase the Number of Groups](link-to-tutorial).
-This tutorial will guide you through the process of modifying the pipeline script to accommodate your specific requirements.
+The simplest way to customize BRAPH 2.0 is by modifying a <code>.braph2</code> pipeline script.
+This allows users to define parameters and adjust the analysis steps according to their specific requirements.
+The developer tutorial <a href="[http://braph.org/tutorials/for-developers/new-pipeline](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/blob/develop/tutorials/developers/devdoc_pipeline.pdf)">Adapting a Pipeline Script</a> provides guidance on adapting pipeline scripts.

 ## Editing an Example Script

-To calculate different measures using an example script, you can refer to the tutorial [Editing an Example Script to Calculate Different Measures](link-to-tutorial).
-This tutorial provides detailed instructions on how to modify the example script to compute the measures of interest.
+Developers can also edit the example scripts provided with the software to have more control over the analysis workflow and leverage parallel computing for faster calculations.
+For example, these scripts can be used to run calculations on a cluster.
+The developer tutorial <a href="https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/blob/develop/tutorials/developers/devdoc_script_measure.pdf">Calculating Different Measures</a> demonstrates how to modify example scripts.

 ## Expanding BRAPH 2.0 with New Functionalities